 - Atlanta Botanical Garden, Life Director

-- John H. and Wilhelmina D. Harland Charitable Foundation, Trustee
+- John H. and Wilhelmina D. Harland Charitable Foundation, Board of Trustees

-- Georgia State University Foundation, Past Chair and Trustee
+- Georgia State University Foundation, Board of Trustees, Chairman (Past)

 Why did you choose to come to work at Balentine?